online guide

 An SMS messaging campaign

-or a push notification campaign for those with benefits centralized in an app, is likely to be effective no matter the demographics of your employee base (see What Are HealthJoy’s JOY Campaigns?).
+or a push notification campaign for those with benefits centralized in an app, is likely to be effective no matter the demographics of your employee base.

 Build trust through benefits communications